jinghuazhao/PW-pipeline/README.md

 ### Introduction

 Pathway analysis is an important component of work in a GWAS.
 Broadly, a pathway analysis involves SNP annotation, such as Variant Effect Predictor (VEP), gene analysis such as VEGAS2, and gene set analysis.
-Visualisation of a particular region is typically facilitated with locuszoom, while network(s) built from pathway analysis can be visualised via gephi or Cytoscape, which accepts a collection of edges, directed or undirected to build a network.
+Visualisation of a particular region has been facilitated with LocusZoom, while network(s) from pathway analysis via gephi or Cytoscape, which accepts a collection of edges, directed or undirected to build a network.
 Aspects to consider include part or all databases, individual vs summary statistics, computing speed, with and without tissue enrichment.

 ### Methods